esunshin/M7/README.md

 | dense_1 (Dense)         | (None, 200)      | 100200  |
 | dense_2 (Dense)         | (None, 29)       | 5829    |

-Once the model was trained, it is used to generate new stand up routines.
+Once the model was trained, it is used to generate new stand up routines (`create.py`).
 By default, the generator picks a random sequence from the inspiring set, and uses it to generate the next character of the output text.
 The generator repeats this process, using the last segment of the growing output text as the input of the model.
 The generator can also use user input as the initial input seed.

 Valid calls to the generator:
 `python3 create.py <'seedText'> <outputLength>`